ARauckhorst/Personal_Projects/README.md

 3. Tableau Vizualizations (Coming Soon!)

-Each category has their own variety of projects and should be accompanied by some form of documentation.
+Each project has it's own documentation and high level summary if you're just interested in a quick look.

 ## Background